sjml2002/oss_kwboj_6/README.md

 # Statistics of KWU student's BAEKJOON

 ## Purpose of the project
-Present the Baekjun contributions of Kwangwoon University students to highlight their current status.
+Present the Baekjoon contributions of Kwangwoon University students to highlight their current status.
 Develop a statistical site to support the enhancement of students' coding skills.

 ## Blueprint of the project
 ### KWU.AC (Temp Title)